Last updated

 Pros

-• User-friendly interface: Generally intuitive, though the comprehensive feature set can overwhelm teams of 20-50 people during initial adoption.
+• User-friendly interface: Generally intuitive, though the comprehensive feature set can overwhelm teams during initial adoption.

 • Comprehensive free plan: Robust free version for basic needs, but limitations become apparent quickly for growing teams of your size.